 - You could attempt to reach out to someone struggling in water.
 Clothes such as scarves, or long sticks could be used.
 If you do this, lie on the ground so your entire body is safely on the edge and reach out with your arm.
 Don’t stand up or lean over the water.

 - If you find yourself in the water, remember #FloatToLive.
 Fight your instinct to swim hard, control your breathing and lie on your back to float.

 - When fishing, check that the spot you have chosen is safe.
 Remember that riverbanks can erode, so let someone know where you are going and have a fully charged phone.

 - Avoid throwing sticks or balls near water for dogs and never enter the water to try and save a dog.
 Dogs usually manage to scramble out by themselves.

-- Remember that alcohol reduces inhibitions and can mean you take more risks.
+- Don’t drink and drown.
 If you fall into water after drinking, your chances of being able to get out of the water are decreased due to alcohol’s impairment of simple movements.

 - If you’re going wild water swimming, make sure to tell someone where you are going and download the app, What3Words, to help Services find out exactly where you are in the event of an emergency.